-When it comes to ancillary companies, the focus is more on the logistical side of a business.
-Their role is not so much growing and selling cannabis plant.
-Rather, it is supporting those who do.
+When it comes to ancillary companies in the cannabis industry, the focus is more on the logistical side of a business.
+Their role is not so much growing and selling the cannabis plant as it is supporting those who do.
 As new legislation continues to legalize marijuana across the nation, the cannabis industry is expected to grow exponentially.
 However, there are still a large number of regulations in place.

-How Technical Writers Benefit Ancillary Companies
+How Technical Writers Help Ancillary Companies

-Technical Writers and Ancillary Companies
+Technical Writers and Ancillary Companies’ Documentation

 Applying A Document Management System to Ancillary Companies Through Technical Writers

 There are all kinds of ways to work in the marijuana industry.
 Regardless of one’s experience of working with cannabis, running an ancillary business in any form will still require standard operating procedures.
-Standard operating procedures outline the ideal business operations and employee roles every step of the way.
+Standard operating procedures outline the ideal business operations and employee roles for a company every step of the way.
 This reduces any confusion and helps protect you in cases of determining liability.
 Technical writers can help a company understand how their service or product works, and how the process can be improved, by developing, improving, or streamlining any documentation.

 Thus, working with a technical writer as an ancillary company can help your business run efficiently and grow your customer base.
 Additionally, this helps in boosting your bottom line.
 Good technical documentation means that employees of all levels will have access to easy-to-read documents on topics ranging from cloud services, security solutions, packing manufacturing, payroll, marketing & branding packaging, and more.
 Unlike a federally regulated business, employees of all departments will need step-by-step procedures and processes for the exact behavior expected of them working in a high-intensity workspace.

 Furthermore, the use of automated workflows can increase efficiency among staff.
-Moreover, data can be formatted for maximum use on electronic devices among authorized employees.
-This, in turn, reduces potential knowledge loss.
-Tech writers once again will use software that work with your company.
-Additionally, they will help ensure your company complies with security, industry regulations and legal requirements.
+Moreover, data can be formatted for maximum use on electronic devices among authorized employees, which in turn reduces potential knowledge loss.
+Tech writers use software that works with your company.
+Additionally, they will help ensure your company complies with security, industry regulations, and legal requirements.
 The largest benefit a tech writer gives is the ability for you to focus 100% on operating your business.